dhis2/notes/decisions/2021/03/02-fe-initiatives.md

 #### a11y updates

-When writing integration tests for the Scheduler app a lib that forces use of accessible selectors, this triggered a lot of changes to UI components.
+When writing integration tests for the Scheduler app using [cypress testing library](https://testing-library.com/docs/cypress-testing-library/intro/), which forces use of accessible selectors, this triggered a lot of changes to UI components.

 Base a11y target, there is a proposal for it: https://github.com/dhis2/notes/discussions/238